zostay/RakuWAPI/README.md

 ### 2.2.2 The Input Stream

-During a POST, PUT, or other operation, the client may send along a message body to your application.
+During a POST, PUT, or other operation, the client may send along a request payload to your application.
 The application MAY choose to read the body using the input stream provided in the `p6sgi.input` key of the environment.

-This is an [IO::Handle](IO::Handle)-like object, but might not be an IO::Handle.
-The application SHOULD NOT check what kind of object it is and just use the object's `read` and `seek` methods as needed.
-These are defined in more detail in section 2.0.2.
+This is a [Supply](http://doc.perl6.org/type/Supply), which may emit any kind of object.
+The server will provide a Supply that emits zero or more [Blob](http://doc.perl6.org/type/Blob)s, but the application middleware may map that information as required.
+It is expected that the application will be written with the kind of data it may receive in mind.

+On normal termination of the payload, the Supply will finish with a `done` signal.
+On error, it will finish with a `quit`.

 ### 2.2.3 The Error Stream

-The application server is required to provide a `p6sgi.errors` variable in the environment with an [IO::Handle](IO::Handle)-like object capable of logging application errors.
-The application MAY choose to log errors here (or it MAY choose to log them wherever else it likes).
+The application server is required to provide a `p6sgi.errors` variable in the environment with a [Supply](http://doc.perl6.org/type/Supply) object.
+The application MAY emit any errors or messages here using any object that stringifies.
+The application SHOULD NOT terminate such messages with a newline as the server will do so if necessary.

-As with the input stream, the server is not required to provide an IO::Handle and the application SHOULD NOT check what kind of object it is, but just use the `print` and `flush` methods as defined in section 2.0.3.

 ### 2.2.4 Application Response